vincehsanchez/panda-challenge/README.md

 - 9th, 10th, 11th, 12th
 ### Scores by School Spending
 Create a table that breaks down school performance based on average spending ranges (per student).

 Use bins to create reasonable cutoff values for grouping school spending.

 Calculate mean scores per spending range.

-Create a DataFrame called spending_summary with the following metrics in the table:
+Create a DataFrame with the following metrics in the table:
-	Average math score
+- Average math score
-	Average reading score
+- Average reading score
-	Passing math rate (the percentage of students who passed math) Passing reading rate (the percentage of students who passed reading) Overall passing rate (the percentage of students who passed math AND reading)
+- Passing math rate (the percentage of students who passed math)
+- Passing reading rate (the percentage of students who passed reading)
+- Overall passing rate (the percentage of students who passed math AND reading)

 ### Scores by School Size
 Use bins to create a DataFrame called size_summary comparing school performance based and school size: